 Beat the milk in until combined and creamy.

-Spoon batter over raspberries and gently spread using an offset spatula.
-Bake in the oven for about 35-40 minutes until golden and toothpick comes out clean.
+Spoon batter over raspberries and gently spread using an offset spatula as batter is thick.
+Bake in the oven for about 35-40 minutes until golden or until a toothpick comes out clean.
+Please note, oven times vary so please check with a toothpick first to ensure doneness.

 Remove from the oven and let cool in the pan 5-10 minutes before flipping out onto a serving tray.